 Move over laws have been enacted across the nation in order to help to protect emergency responders and police officers.
-Many emergency responders and police officers have been killed by speeding motorists when they are stopped on the side of the road.
+Many emergency responders and police officers have been killed by speeding motorists when they are stopped on the side of the road, even when they have their emergency light bars activated.
 Despite these laws, many drivers are unaware of them.
 According to the Emergency Responder Safety Institute, between 10 and 12 police officers and six to eight emergency responders are killed every year while working on stops in traffic.
-While drivers may be unaware of their states’ move over laws, most drivers do know that they are supposed to slow down and get out of the way when they see flashing emergency lights on police vehicles, ambulances and fire trucks.
+While drivers may be unaware of their states' move over laws, most drivers do know that they are supposed to slow down and get out of the way when they see flashing emergency lights on police vehicles, ambulances and firefighter light bars.
 By turning on the lights, police officers and emergency responders help other motorists to comply with the laws while also protecting the safety of themselves and of others who they are helping or stopping.

 Emergency responders and police officers perform vital work to keep the public safe.
 It is unfortunate that some officers and responders are killed each year while they are performing their duties.
 Motorists need to familiarize themselves with the move over laws in their states and make certain to always follow them.
 Emergency responders who are responding to emergencies and officers who are pulling motorists over should make certain to activate their lights.
 Even if other motorists are unaware that they are supposed to move over and slow or stop, most drivers do understand that they need to do so when they see emergency vehicles that have activated their emergency lights.
 Here at Extreme Tactical Dynamics we have plenty of police light bars for sale along with other emergency lighting to help keep you safe.